chrisguest75/shell_examples/32_jq/README.md

 # greater than
 jq -r ".[][] | select(.id > 150)" ./pokedex.json

-# filter by a value passed as an argument
+# filter by a value passed as an argument (--arg is always a string)
 jq --arg myid 150 -r '.[][] | select(.id == ($myid | tonumber))' ./pokedex.json

 # argjson does implicit conversion to type number